This is the second part of Chapter 7| Overview of the Kamakura Period Swords (1192-1333). Please read chapter 7 before reading this section.

-The circle above indicates the time we discuss in this section.
+The red circle above indicates the time we discuss in this section.

 The Kamakura period was the golden age of sword making.
-Approximately, half of the well-known swords at present were made during the Kamakura period.
-Probably because of the war between the Genji and the Heishi demanded large numbers of swords, and they had a live experience to improve the sword.
-Also, Emperor Gotoba (後鳥羽) invited many skilled swordsmiths to his palace and treated them highly and encouraged them to create a good sword by giving them high ranks.
-During the Kamakura period, the technic of sword making improved greatly.
+Approximately half of the well-known swords at present were made during the Kamakura period.
+It is probably because the war between the Genji and the Heishi demanded many swords, and the swordsmiths improved their swords through the war experience.
+Also, Emperor Gotoba (後鳥羽) invited many skilled swordsmiths to his palace and treated them highly, and encouraged them to create excellent swords by giving them high ranks.
+During the Kamakura period, the technics of sword making improved significantly.

 Middle Kamakura Period —- Yamashiro Den (山城伝)